-Release of Don Jamieson Remembers: An Old Fashioned St. John’s Christmas (Available as a Digital Download through iTunes in Fall 2017 or on CD from one of our retail partners like Fred’s Records or through our own online shop).
+Release of Don Jamieson Remembers: An Old Fashioned St. John’s Christmas (Available as a Digital Download through Apple Music or on CD from one of our retail partners like Fred’s Records or through our own online shop).

 Support from community-minded corporate partners focused on youth and education.

 Direct donations through the Community Foundation of NL.